 SSH is a protocol that provides a secure, remote connection to a device.
-There are two versions of SSH: SSH version 1 and SSH version 2.
-This software release only supports SSH version 1.

-SSH provides more security for remote connections than Telnet by providing strong encryption when a device is authenticated.
-The SSH feature has an SSH server and an SSH integrated client.
-SSH supports these user authentication methods:
+SSH provides more security for remote connections than Telnet does by providing strong encryption when a device is authenticated.
+This software release supports SSH version 1 (SSHv1) and SSH version 2 (SSHv2).